 This degree includes many of the practical skills of the Legal Studies BA, which will give the graduate a framework for work in an actual law firm environment, but also provides classes that deal with the more theoretical ideas covered in law school to prepare them for law school success.

 Legal Studies graduates are career-ready to join a law firm as a paralegal or to work for companies and governmental agencies in need of basic legal services.
+Paralegals may not provide legal services directly to the public, except as permitted by law.

 Graduates of the Legal Studies Prelaw track are prepared for entry into law school.
 Many students appreciate the opportunity to take law school subjects on the undergraduate level.